I celebrate my 79th Christmas with 180 other Believers at Riverside Presbyterian House for seniors.

 2000: War on Christmas

 The Christmas story is still widely known, but commercialism and pop culture have taken over the simple Bible narrative.
-I just looked over the top 62 Christmas movies and not one is about Jesus or that first nativity in Bethlehem.
+I just looked over the top 62 Christmas movies, and none of them were about Jesus or that first nativity in Bethlehem.

 Sadly, our country and the West in general are turning away from the Gospel, but, Praise God, third-world people are coming to Jesus as never before and having their lives changed.